 My youngest son, wise beyond his years, used to say to me, “Mom, perfection is not a goal.”
 In those days, the pursuit of perfection still had me by the scruff of the neck and pleasing people was the only hope I had for earning love.

 Now I’m older and feistier and I don’t want the pretense of love I have to earn.
 Perfection doesn’t interest me.
 I can do much more than achieve perfection.
 It’s not deep enough, not wide enough and not juicy enough.
 The false promise of perfection contains nothing I want or need.
-I want clouds of goldenrod and fields of butterflies and the long streamer of nows I collect, string and knot into place, one perfect pearl at a time.
+I want clouds of goldenrod and fields of butterflies and a long necklace of nows I collect, string and knot into place, one perfect pearl at a time.